Silveere/nixfiles/README.md

 	  e.g., desktop environment, gaming, and server
 	- This is inspired by the concept of roles in Ansible
 - **Hosts**: Configuration for individual hosts (obviously).
-	- Each host shall have a folder containing its hardware-configuration.nix, as well as one or more configurations specific to that machine.
-These modules will serve the same purpose as fragments, but are exclusive to that host
+	- Each host shall have a folder containing a `configuration.nix` and a `hardware-configuration.nix`, and possibly a few host-specific fragments.
-	- Custom configuration *MUST NOT* be placed in hardware-configuration.nix for the same reason one should not directly edit hardware-configuration.nix on a stock NixOS system.
-Most systems, however, generally will have some options exclusive to them, and these should be placed in a
+	- Custom configuration *MUST NOT* be placed in `hardware-configuration.nix` for the same reason one should not directly edit `hardware-configuration.nix` on a stock NixOS system.
+Most systems, however, generally will have some options exclusive to them, and these should be placed in the host's `configuration.nix` or a host fragment.

 At first I am going to migrate configuration into roles, and then as the configuration evolves, I will start to create fragments.